-The immune system makes proteins called antibodies to help fight infections.
+The body's immune system makes proteins called antibodies to help fight infections.
 Monoclonal antibodies are manufactured versions of these natural antibodies.
-They target and attach to a protein found on cancer cells.
-This makes it easier for the body's immune system to find and destroy the cancer cells.
-In non-Hodgkin lymphoma, different monoclonal antibodies may be used for different proteins.
+They lock onto a protein on the surface of cells or surrounding tissues to affect how cancer cells grow and survive.
+Because they work with the immune system, monoclonal antibodies may also be considered a form of immunotherapy (see page 41).